-The Pediatric Neurology Clinical Elective is a 2 or 4 week course which gives clinical exposure to the pediatric neurological patient.
+The Adult Neurology Elective is a 2 or 4 week course which gives clinical exposure to the neurological patient in the context of the student's chosen specialty.
 It is a platform to gain clinical experience and achieve core competencies.
 The schedule is highly customized and flexible, enabling students to tailor their learning experience to their specific career goals and interests.
-It is recommended that students meet with the course director before their rotation to design a schedule that will provide the best educational experience possible.
-Students should submit a written statement about their interests in Child Neurology and their goals and objectives for the rotation to the coordinator prior to the start of the rotation and should be signed off by the course director.
+It is recommended that students meet with a faculty advisor in the Department of Neurology before their rotation to design a schedule that will provide the best educational experience possible.
+Students should submit a written statement about their interests in Neurology and their goals and objectives for the rotation to the coordinator prior to the start of the rotation and should be signed off by the faculty advisor.